 National Parks

-Top 12 Things to do at Chiricahua National Monument in Arizona
+From Hiking to Star Gazing: Top 11 Things to Do at Chiricahua National Monument in Arizona

 The rock formations at Chiricahua National Monument. credit: Catherine Parker

-Located in Southern Arizona close to the New Mexican border, Chiricahua National Monument offers a mountaintop oasis in the middle of desert southwest.
+Located next to the New Mexican border in Southern Arizona, the Chiricahua National Monument offers a mountaintop oasis in the middle of the desert.
 Known as a sky island, this area towers over the nearby grassland and offers cooler temperatures throughout the year.
-A quick detour from Interstate 10, Chiricahua National Monument makes an ideal road trip stop with scenic drives, short hikes and distinctive scenery.
+Chiricahua National Monument makes an ideal road trip stop with scenic drives, short hikes and distinctive scenery and is a quick detour from Interstate 10.
 Here are the top things to do in Chiricahua National Monument.

 Chiricahua National Monument at a Glance